Skip to main content

 A.R.S. § 14-10408

-Arizona law allows you to create a trust specifically to provide for the care of a pet or other animal that is alive during your lifetime.
-The trust remains in effect until the last surviving animal passes away, and a designated person or court appointee can enforce the terms.
+You can create a trust specifically to provide for the care of a pet or other animal alive during your lifetime.
+The trust stays in effect until the last surviving animal passes away.
+A designated person or court appointee can enforce the terms.

 Title 14, ARIZONA TRUST CODE